-A squash facility at MB would distinguish the school from peer institutions, expanding competitive and non-competitive squash and adding space for new physical education programs (spinning, yoga, walley-ball, etc.).
+A squash facility at MB would distinguish the school from peer institutions, expanding competitive and non-competitive squash and adding space for new physical education programs (yoga, walley-ball, etc.).
 The proposed partnership would also put MB’s commitment to diversity and civic engagement into action by increasing the number of low-income students MB is able to serve.
-It offers authentic volunteer opportunities (mentoring, tutoring, coaching) for MB students and staff.
-It has potential for fostering long-term relationships between MB and SquashBusters students, including the possibility of enrolling SquashBusters students at MB.
+It offers authentic volunteer opportunities (mentoring, tutoring, coaching) for MB students and staff and it will foster authentic, long-term relationships between MB and SquashBusters students, including the possibility of enrolling SquashBusters students at MB.

-Where would the courts be located, and who would pay for them?
+Where will the courts be located, and who would pay for them?

 Partnership/Project FACT Summary

-In addition to 12 squash courts, the facility would include offices for SqashBusters personnel, conference room/meeting space, and locker rooms.
-MB would provide access to classrooms elsewhere on campus to meet the educational needs of SquashBusters.
+In addition to 12 squash courts, the facility would include offices for SqashBusters personnel, two classrooms, and locker rooms.
+MB will also provide access to classrooms elsewhere on campus, as needed, to meet the educational needs of SquashBusters.

-Over a five-year period SquashBusters would build a program that would serve 100 students, five days a week, 33 weeks a year (plus a robust summer program).
-Each day 50 students would be on campus, spending 90 minutes practicing squash and 90 minutes in academic tutoring.
+Over a five-year period SquashBusters will build a program that will serve 100 local public school students, five days a week, 33 weeks a year (plus a robust summer program).
+Each day 50 students will be on campus, spending 90 minutes practicing squash and 90 minutes in academic tutoring.

 MB would own the building and be responsible for its long-term maintenance.
-The total project cost includes an additional $1M+ for operating and maintenance endowment, to be secured through joint MB-SquashBusters fundraising from grants, corporate sponsorship, etc.
+The total project cost includes an $1.15M for operating and maintenance endowment.

 SquashBusters would be guaranteed the right to use the facility for at least 50 years, the continuing relationship to be re-negotiated after that time.